-You can have mitral valve stenosis and feel fine, or you may have only minimal signs and symptoms for decades.
-However, mild problems can suddenly get worse.
-See your doctor if you develop these mitral valve stenosis symptoms:
+You may feel fine with mitral valve stenosis, or you may have minimal symptoms for decades.
+However, mild problems can suddenly worsen.
+See your doctor if you develop:

 - Shortness of breath, especially with exertion or when you lie down

 - Fatigue, especially during increased physical activity

 - Heart palpitations — sensations of a rapid, fluttering heartbeat

 - Severe headache, trouble speaking or other symptoms of stroke

 Mitral valve stenosis symptoms may appear or worsen anytime your heart rate increases, such as during exercise.
 An episode of rapid heartbeats may accompany these symptoms.
 Or they may be triggered by pregnancy or other body stress, such as an infection.